jteso/flitch-golang-111/README.md

-# Building binary for all platforms in parallel
+# Golang Template for Flitch

-make release -j3
+Please refer to documentation to get started with Golang template